Narcissa Wright: Career

 Wright came out as a transgender woman in November 2015 and began to transition, changing her name to Narcissa.
 Her public transition subjected her to sustained harassment.

 She developed a hand injury, which was exacerbated by speedrunning sessions.
 Her stream format shifted its focus from speedrunning to less repetitive, social games like Super Smash Bros., losing a significant part of her viewership.
 Her hand injuries led her to retire from speedrunning, though she returned in 2017 with the release of The Legend of Zelda: Breath of the Wild.
+The 2023 film Break the Game follows Wright's attempt to regain her previous viewership with her Breath of the Wild streams, as well as her online and real world relationships during this time.
+In February 2020, she returned briefly after more than four years of personal struggles and taking a step back from competitive speedrunning, achieving a new any% record on The Legend of Zelda: Ocarina of Time, this time achieved on the original Nintendo 64 hardware.
+Her career, including her personal hardships and successes, was featured in the 2023 documentary Running with Speed, narrated and co-written by Summoning Salt.

 Her Twitch livestreaming account has been suspended multiple times.
 She briefly closed her own account in April 2016 due to harassment.
 Her Twitch account was suspended indefinitely in 2018 due to violations of the site's policies regarding nudity and sexual content.
-Wright returned to Twitch and in March 2022, was temporarily suspended after opening graphic content from a viewer on-stream.
-After threatening harm to herself and to Twitch staff, Twitch initially reduced Wright's suspension before permanently banning her.
+Wright returned to Twitch and in March 2022 was temporarily suspended after opening graphic content from a viewer on-stream.
+According to Dot Esports, Wright then made a tweet stating, "I want to kill myself and shoot people at the twitch HQ!!! hahahaah!"
+After Wright expressed remorse for the posts, Twitch initially reduced her suspension, before later permanently banning her.
+Wright later deleted the posts and speaking to Dexerto, said that the threats had never been legitimate and that she did not own weapons.
 She continued to stream on YouTube.

-Legacy

-Wright's speedrunning livestreams inspired Trihex, who also became a speedrunning livestreamer, as well as other speedrunners.